|Work Completed||Exterior Restoration; replication of missing art glassand millwork; installation of new geothermal heating and cooling system|

 Harboe Architects has been engaged by the current owner to complete the exterior restoration of the house as well as the replication of missing art glass windows, replication of missing interior millwork, and the installation of a geothermal heating and cooling system.
-The exterior restoration includes the removal of the later changes to the sun deck and porch so that the house will regain its original design integrity.
-Other work includes exterior masonry, concrete and stucco restoration as well as rebuilding of retaining walls and other site work.
+The exterior restoration includes the removal of the later changes to the sun deck and porch so that the house regained its original design integrity.
+Other work included exterior masonry, concrete and stucco restoration as well as rebuilding of retaining walls and other site work.

 Photos by James Caulfield